CallMeGreg/repo-language-analysis/README.md

+# Archived
+This repository has been archived and replaced by an easier to use `gh` extension that can be found here: https://github.com/CallMeGreg/gh-language

 # Overview
 This repo helps analyze the prgogramming languages used across a GitHub Organization.
 One use case for doing so is to identify the distribution of repositories that contain a language supported by [CodeQL](https://codeql.github.com/docs/).